monopoly21/PODOnChain/README.md

-# PODOnChain v1 – wallet-native supply-chain control tower
+# PODOnChain v1 – proof of delivery for ERP supply chains

-PODOnChain turns a single thirdweb wallet into three personas:
+PODOnChain is a proof-of-delivery (POD) platform that drops into existing ERP stacks like NetSuite, SAP, or Dynamics.
+It syncs directly with your order, inventory, and fulfillment records while turning a thirdweb wallet into three personas:

 - **Buyer** – import `buyer.csv` (products + locations), raise purchase orders, mark escrow funded.
 - **Supplier** – import `supplier.csv` (prices + courier allowlist), approve orders, create shipments, assign couriers.
 - **Courier** – claim shipments, capture photo proof, and complete geofence-verified pickup/drop to unlock escrow.

-Version 1 ships a full local-first stack:
+Version 1 ships a full local-first stack that can act as a sidecar to an ERP:

 - Prisma + SQLite (`data/podx.db`) scoped by wallet address.
 - CSV ingestion stored under `data/imports/<wallet>/*.csv` and normalised into Prisma models.
 - Next.js dashboard with Buyer/Supplier/Courier tabs (`/dashboard`).
 - Courier QR flow at `/courier/[shipmentId]` with built-in geofence validation at pickup & drop.
 - Solidity contracts (`contracts/`) ready for Sepolia deployment: Escrow, Order registry, Shipment registry.
+- ERP bridge via CSV, REST, or agent workflows so external systems (NetSuite, SAP, WMS/TMS) can push orders in and pull back proofs, settlement events, and exception alerts.

 ## Getting started